-- This first Principal Policy sets out where development should be located.
-[Delete: and] It should be read in conjunction with the second Principal Policy which sets out areas of restraint where development should not be located and the explanation of the location strategy which follows on from the principle policies. - 3.7 One important tool in promoting sustainable patterns of development is the phasing of development sites on the basis of their relative sustainability.
-[Delete:This is particularly useful when dealing with] Its application to housing provision is supported in PPG3 Housing and RPG by policy H2.
+- 3.6 This first Principal Policy sets out where development should be located.
+It should be read in conjunction with the second Principal Policy which sets out areas of restraint where development should not be located and the explanation of the location strategy which follows on from the principle policies. - 3.7 One important tool in promoting sustainable patterns of development is the phasing of development sites on the basis of their relative sustainability.
+Its application to housing provision is supported in PPG3 Housing and RPG by Policy H2.
 The Plan should ensure sites in more sustainable locations come forward first.
 Therefore the identified supply of housing sites is phased into three stages.
 Sites for immediate development, sites for the second half of the time period of part 2 of the Plan i.e. between 2009 and 2014, and sites held back beyond the period planned for in part 2 i.e. beyond 2014.
-Decisions on the phasing of individual sites have been made using the location strategy and the findings of the sustainability appraisal of sites (see Background Document No:2 Sustainability Appraisal).
+Decisions on the phasing of individual sites have been made using the location strategy and the findings of the Sustainability Appraisal of sites (see Background Document No:2 Sustainability Appraisal).
 Where appropriate local circumstances for example major physical constraints have also been taken into account.
-[Delete: are the relevant considerations.]
-The phasing of identified sites also takes account of the examination of the urban capacity of the district and the contributions from the other components of the housing supply.
+The phasing of identified sites also takes account of the examination of the urban capacity of the District and the contributions from the other components of the housing supply.
 This has led to the holding back of less sustainable greenfield sites to help promote reuse of brownfield sites and buildings in more sustainable locations.
-[Delete: (see also the location strategy section of this chapter, the Housing chapter and the supporting document on Urban Capacity).]

-THE LOCATION OF DEVELOPMENT TO MEET THE NEEDS OF THE DISTRICT WILL BE MADE BY
+THE LOCATION OF DEVELOPMENT TO MEET THE NEEDS OF THE DISTRICT WILL BE MADE BY:

-- (1) FOCUSSING ON THE URBAN AREAS - (2) ENCOURAGING THE MOST EFFECTIVE USE OF BROWNFIELD SITES AND BUILDINGS

-- (3) CONCENTRATING DEVELOPMENT IN AREAS WITH GOOD PUBLIC TRANSPORT LINKS - (4) CONCENTRATING DEVELOPMENT IN AREAS WITH PROXIMITY TO ESSENTIAL AND WIDER FACILITIES AND SERVICES - (5) MAKING MOST APPROPRIATE AND EFFECTIVE USE OF SITES CARRIED FORWARD FROM THE CURRENT DEVELOPMENT PLAN - (6) PHASING THE RELEASE OF LAND FOR HOUSING DEVELOPMENT - 3.7a Criterion 1 to 4 relate to the guidance in RPG12 policy P1 which sets out location principles.
+- (1) FOCUSSING ON THE URBAN AREAS - (2) ENCOURAGING THE MOST EFFECTIVE USE OF BROWNFIELD SITES AND BUILDINGS - (3) CONCENTRATING DEVELOPMENT IN AREAS WITH GOOD PUBLIC TRANSPORT LINKS - (4) CONCENTRATING DEVELOPMENT IN AREAS WITH PROXIMITY TO ESSENTIAL AND WIDER FACILITIES AND SERVICES - (5) PHASING THE RELEASE OF LAND FOR HOUSING DEVELOPMENT - 3.7a Criterion 1 to 4 relate to the guidance in RPG12 Policy P1 which sets out location principles.
 UDP1 takes its definition of urban areas (see paragraph 3.86) from the one used in the adopted plan.
-Minimising the need for greenfield development and reusing suitable brownfield sites and buildings are also embodied in P1 and in PPG3.
-RPG and PPG13 also gives priority to locating development in locations accessible by a range of transport modes and in public transport corridors, this is reflected in criterion 3.
+Minimising the need for greenfield development and re-using suitable brownfield sites and buildings are also embodied in P1 and in PPG3.
+RPG and PPG13 also give priority to locating development in locations accessible by a range of transport modes and in public transport corridors, this is reflected in Criterion 3.
 Criterion 4 reflects one of the principles of sustainable development that of minimising the need to travel to access services and facilities.
-Sites have been carried forward from the adopted UDP, housing and employment sites which do not have an extant permission have been re examined through a sustainability appraisal.
-Where sites perfume particularly poorly in the sustainability appraisal they are not included as proposed development sites. - This policy sets out the guiding principals behind the location strategy and frames the policies in part 2 of the Plan which give effect to the location strategy as it guides individual developments.
-These policies are largely found in the urban renaissance, housing, centres and transport and movement [Delete: topics] Chapters.
+Sites have been carried forward from the adopted UDP.
+The housing and employment sites which did not have an extant permission were re-examined through a Sustainability Appraisal.
+Where sites performed particularly poorly in the sustainability appraisal they were not included as proposed development sites. - This policy sets out the guiding principals behind the location strategy and frames the policies in part 2 of the Plan which give effect to the location strategy as it guides individual developments.
+These policies are largely found in the Urban Renaissance, Housing, Centres and Transport and Movement Chapters.